-Kawasaki disease was first identified among Japanese children in 1967, and within nine years, the illness had been reported in American children living in Hawaii.
+Kawasaki disease was first identified among Japanese children in 1967.
+Within nine years, the illness had been reported in American children living in Hawaii.
 Although researchers assume that the Kawasaki disease could have been caused by an infection that was carried between Japan and Hawaii, this has never been confirmed.
-Recent evidence suggests that inherited (genetic) factors may also be important, but the cause of Kawasaki disease remains a mystery.
+Recent evidence suggests that inherited (genetic) factors may also be important.
+But the cause of Kawasaki disease remains a mystery.

 The most dangerous problem related to Kawasaki disease is the threat of vasculitis (blood vessel inflammation), especially in the body's medium-sized arteries.
 This vasculitis can be especially dangerous when it damages the heart's coronary arteries, causing an abnormal widening (dilation) or bulge (aneurysm) in these vessels.
 In rare cases, artery damage related to Kawasaki disease can significantly interfere with the heart's blood supply, even to the point of causing a heart attack in a very young child.

 Because there is no test available to confirm that a person has Kawasaki disease, doctors define the condition by the combination of problems that it produces.
 The typical person with this disease has a high fever (usually 104 degrees Fahrenheit or above) for at least five days.
 This fever usually occurs together with at least four of the following additional symptoms:

 - Conjunctivitis of both eyes (bloodshot eyes)

-Symptoms involving the mouth or throat, including redness and inflammation of the lips or throat, cracked lips, bleeding lips or a strawberry-colored tongue
+- Symptoms involving the mouth or throat, including redness and inflammation of the lips or throat, cracked lips, bleeding lips or a strawberry-colored tongue

-Symptoms affecting the hands or feet, including swelling, redness of the skin on the palms and soles or peeling skin on the fingertips, toes, palms or soles
+- Symptoms affecting the hands or feet, including swelling, redness of the skin on the palms and soles or peeling skin on the fingertips, toes, palms or soles

-A rash, primarily on the torso
+- A rash, primarily on the torso

-Swollen glands in the neck
+- Swollen glands in the neck

 People with Kawasaki disease can have other symptoms that are not part of the definition of the disease.
 These can include:

 - Pain and swelling of the joints

 - Weakness in the arms or legs

 - Weakness of facial muscles

-Heart rhythm abnormalities
+- Heart rhythm abnormalities

-Signs of heart failure
+- Signs of heart failure